 6.1.
-NLRI for Hybrid Underlay Tunnel Update
+NLRI for SDWAN Underlay Tunnel Update

-A new NLRI is introduced within the MP\REACH\NLRI Path Attribute of RFC4760, for advertising the detailed properties of hybrid types of tunnels terminated at the edge node, with SAFI=SDWAN (code = 74):
+A new NLRI (SDWAN-SAFI=74) is introduced within the MP\REACH\NLRI Path Attribute of RFC4760, for advertising the detailed properties of the SDWAN tunnels terminated at the edge node:

-- NLRI Length: 1 octet of length expressed in bits as defined in [RFC4760]. - Site Type: 2 octet value.
+- NLRI Length: 1 octet of length expressed in bits as defined in [RFC4760]. - Topology Type: 2 octet value.
 The SDWAN Site Type defines the different types of Site IDs to be used in the deployment.
 This document defines the following types:

-Site-Type = 1: For a simple deployment, such as all edge nodes under one SDWAN management system, the node ID is enough for the SDWAN management to map the site to its precise geolocation.
+Topology-Type = 1: For a simple deployment, such as all edge nodes under one SDWAN management system, the node ID is enough for the SDWAN management to map the site to its precise geolocation.

-Site-Type = 2: For large SDWAN heterogeneous deployment where a Geo-Loc Sub-TLV [LISP-GEOLoc]is needed to fully describe the accurate location of the node.
+Topology-Type = 2: For large SDWAN heterogeneous deployment where a Geo-Loc Sub-TLV [LISP-GEOLoc]is needed to fully describe the accurate location of the node.

-Port local ID: SDWAN edge node Port identifier, which is

-locally

-significant.
-If the SDWAN NLRI applies to multiple ports, this field is NULL.
+Port local ID: SDWAN edge node Port identifier, which is locally significant.
+If the SDWAN NLRI applies to multiple WAN ports, this field is NULL.

-- SDWAN-Color: to correlate with the Color-Extended-community included in the client routes UPDATE. - SDWAN Edge Node ID: The node's IPv4 or IPv6 address.
+- SDWAN-Site-Color: to correlate with the Color-Extended-community included in the client routes UPDATE.
+When a client route can be reached by multiple SDWAN edges co-located at one site, the SDWAN-Site-Color can indicate the site identifier. - SDWAN Edge Node ID: The node's IPv4 or IPv6 address.